 Put your data to work with powerful analytics

-By completing the Residential Program Assessment Survey, municipalities unlock a suite of sophisticated program performance, benchmarking, and recommendation reports.
+By completing the program assessment surveys, municipalities unlock a suite of sophisticated program performance, benchmarking, and recommendation reports.

 Annual Tons Per Program